Yasi92/Happy-Pet/TESTING.md

   - iPad (Chrome Developer Tools, On physical devices)
   - iPad Pro (Chrome Developer Tools, BrowserStack)
-  - iPad mini (Chrome Developer Tools, BrowserStack) (The responsive design is not working as expected on Air iPad series)
+  - iPad mini (Chrome Developer Tools, BrowserStack) (The responsive design is not working as expected on iPad mini series)
   - Galaxy Note 3 (Chrome Developer Tools, BrowserStack)
   - Galaxy S III (Chrome Developer Tools, BrowserStack)
   - Macbook
   - iPad Air
-    (The responsive design is not working as expected on Air iPad series)

-- All the links and buttons on the website were checked repeatedly.
+All the links and buttons on the website were checked repeatedly.
-- The website has been manually tested and evaluated by my mentor "Richard Wells" and I was provided with valuable feedback and ideas.
+The website has been manually tested and evaluated by my mentor "Richard Wells" and I was provided with valuable feedback and ideas.
-- Friends and acquaintances were asked to review the website, its content, and the user experience overall.
+Friends and acquaintances were asked to review the website, its content, and the user experience overall.